 The Edmonton Police Service consists of five bureaus - each one focusing on a specific area of policing.

-Interim Chief of Police Warren Driechel began his career in 1997 and hit the streets in Patrol North Division.
+Chief Driechel began his career in 1997 as a member of Recruit Training Class 88.
+Following graduation he was assigned to North Division Patrol.
 Throughout his career, he has led and developed several police intelligence units and programs, worked in organized crime and gang investigations, provided expertise in recruit training and spearheaded changes in data organization and technology development.

-Investigation and Support Services Bureau - Interim Chief Devin Laforce
+Community Policing Bureau - Deputy Chief Devin Laforce

 Investigations and Support Services Bureau - Deputy Chief Nicole Chapdelaine